- Gateway to one of four popular ICT diplomas:

 To be eligible for consideration, candidates must have the following GCE ‘O’ Level examination (or equivalent) results.

-You must also have sat for one subject listed in the 2nd group of relevant subjects for the ELR2B2-C Aggregate Type listed here ( 33KB).
-This subject will be used for ELR2B2-C aggregate computation.
+You must also fulfil the aggregate computation requirements for the ELR2B2-C Aggregate Type listed here ( 33KB).

 For students with other qualifications, please refer to the NP website for the entry requirements and admissions exercise period.